metaporia/muse/README.md

 tl;dr: a reading log parser and search interface

-A nascent attempt to solve the what problems arise from defining lots of words, forgetting them but not their context, and then becoming rather miffed at knowing that one knows a word, when one knew the word, the first letter of the word, and, possibly, the author or title of the book which contained the word,
+A nascent attempt to solve what problems arise from defining lots of words, forgetting them but not their context, and then becoming rather miffed at knowing that one knows a word, when one knew the word, the first letter of the word, and, possibly, the author or title of the book which contained the word,